The entire world of tax knowledge

 Income tax rate 2025

-To avoid a gradual tax increase due to inflation, the income tax rate will be adjusted by 2.5% in 2025.
-Higher tax rates will therefore only apply to correspondingly higher incomes.
+To avoid a gradual tax increase due to inflation, the income tax rate will be adjusted by 2.5% for 2025.
+This means higher tax rates will only apply to correspondingly higher incomes.

 Family support 2025